ariannedee/intro-to-django/README.md

 ## FAQs
 ### Can I use Python 2?

-No. Django 3, does not support Django 2.
+No. Django 3, does not support Python 2 or Python < 3.6.

 ### PyCharm can't find Python 3